History

 Credits 3.0

-This course is a specialized study of issues, themes, periods, areas, and trends in American History.
-It satisfies one of two required, upper-level American history courses for History majors.
-It may be repeated for additional credit with a different topical heading.
-Specific topics will be chosen by the instructor.
-Prerequisite: six credit hours of history or permission of instructor.
-As needed.
+This course covers a specialized study of issues, periods, areas, and trends in American History.
+The course satisfies an upper-level American History requirement for History majors, and it may be repeated for additional credit.
+Topics must vary when repeated.
+Prerequisite: must have six credit hours of History or permission of instructor.
+Fall/Spring as needed.

 Credits 3.0